Carny

-Carny, also spelled carnie, is an informal term used in North America for a traveling carnival employee, and the language they use, particularly when the employee operates a game ("joint"), food stand ("grab", "popper", or "floss wagon"), or ride ("ride jock") at a carnival.
+A carny, also spelled carnie, is North American informal slang for a traveling carnival employee, and the language they use, particularly when the employee operates a game ("joint"), food stand ("grab", "popper", or "floss wagon"), or ride ("ride jock") at a carnival.
 The term "showie" is used synonymously in Australia, while "showman" is used in the United Kingdom.

 Etymology

 Carny is thought to have become popularized around 1931 in North America, when it was first colloquially used to describe one who works at a carnival.
 The word carnival, originally meaning a "time of merrymaking before Lent" and referring to a time denoted by lawlessness (often ritualised under a lord of misrule figure and intended to show the consequences of social chaos), came into use around 1549.

 Carny language

 Johnnie, a carny at the 2007 Indiana State Fair.

 The carny vocabulary is traditionally part of carnival cant, a secret language.
 It is an ever-changing form of communication, in large part designed to be impossible to understand by an outsider.
 As words are assimilated into the culture at large, they lose their function and are replaced by more obscure or insular terms.
 Most carnies no longer use cant, but some owners/operators and "old-timers" ("half yarders") still use some of the classic terms.

 In addition to carny jargon, some carnival workers used a special infix ("earz" or "eez" or "iz") to render regular language unintelligible to outsiders.
 This style eventually migrated into wrestling, hip hop, and other parts of modern culture.

 The British form of fairground cant is called "Rocker".